-Linked lists
+· Linked lists

 A free list keeps track of the unused memory.
-There are several algorithms that can be used, depending on the way the unused memory blocks are allocated: first fit, best fit, next fit, and worst fit.
+There are several algorithms that can be used, depending on the way the unused memory blocks are allocated: first fit, best fit, and worst fit.

-Buddy system
+· Buddy system

 This algorithm takes advantage of binary systems.
-As a process requests memory, it is given the smallest block (with a size of power two) where it can fit.
+As a process requests memory, it is given a block of memory with a size of power two in which the process can just fit.